Stan Freberg: Later work

 Following his success in comedy records and television, Freberg was often invited to appear as a featured guest at various events, such as his skit at the 1978 Science Fiction Film Awards, again playing straight man to Orville in his UFO.
 He innocently asks why there is a hole in the end of the spacecraft, only to be told, "That's where the swamp gas comes out."

 In his autobiography, It Only Hurts When I Laugh, Freberg recounts much of his life and early career, including his encounters with such show business legends as Milton Berle, Frank Sinatra and Ed Sullivan, and the struggles he endured to get his material on the air.

 He had brief sketches on KNX (AM) radio in the mid-1990s, beginning each with "Freberg here!"
 In one sketch, Freberg mentioned that the band played "Inhale to the Chief" at Bill Clinton's inauguration.

-He guest starred multiple times on Garfield and Friends, where he provided the voice of Dr. Whipple, and as the studio chairman on an episode of Taz-Mania.
+He guest starred multiple times on The Garfield Show where he provided the voice of Dr. Whipple, and as the studio chairman on an episode of Taz-Mania.

 Freberg was inducted into the National Radio Hall of Fame in 1995.
 From 1995 until October 6, 2006, Freberg hosted When Radio Was, a syndicated anthology of vintage radio shows.
 The release of the 1996 Rhino CD The United States of America Volume 1 (the Early Years) and Volume 2 (the Middle Years) suggested a possible third volume (which never happened).
 This set includes some parts written but cut because they would not fit on a record album.

 He appeared on "Weird Al" Yankovic's The Weird Al Show, playing both the J.B.
 Toppersmith character and the voice of the puppet Papa Boolie.
 Yankovic has acknowledged Freberg as one of his greatest influences.
 Freberg is among the commentators in the special features on the multiple-volume DVD sets of the Looney Tunes Golden Collection and narrates the documentary "Irreverent Imagination" on Volume 1.

-Freberg was the announcer for the boat race in the movie version of Stuart Little, and in 2008 he guest starred as Sherlock Holmes in two episodes of The Radio Adventures of Dr. Floyd.
+Freberg was the announcer for the boat race in the film adaptation of Stuart Little, and in 2008 he guest starred as Sherlock Holmes in two episodes of The Radio Adventures of Dr. Floyd.
 From 2008 onwards, Freberg voiced numerous characters, including Doctor Whipple and Fluffykins, on The Garfield Show.
 He recorded his last voice-over role as the Mole for the episode "Rodent Rebellion" in 2014.